 790 W. Chestnut Ave., Monrovia, CA 91016

-Foothill Unity Center, with two locations, will be hosting special Thanksgiving events on Tuesday, November 22nd and Thursday, November 24th.
+Foothill Unity Center, with two locations, will be hosting special Thanksgiving events on Wednesday, November 22nd, and Friday, November 24th.
 They plan on helping over 2000 families.
 The organization will be distributing Thanksgiving Food Boxes to home-bound seniors and disabled individuals.
 They will also be hosting a “boutique for the homeless with food and hygiene kits, clothing, and more.”
-Families may assist by donating items, volunteering on-site, and/or making a monetary donation.
+Families may assist by donating items, volunteering on-site, or making a monetary donation.

 Volunteer in the Valley

 “LA Family Housing helps people transition out of homelessness and poverty through a continuum of housing enriched with supportive services.”
 They offer multiple ways to get involved including donating goods, donating funds, as well as special volunteer opportunities specifically tailored to youth volunteers.
 Check the website for details.